cjdbarlow/Part-One/intravenous-fluids.md

         Heat-treated human albumin.
             * Produced at low pH but not technically sterile
             Use within 3 hours of opening.
-            * Contibutes to plasma oncotic pressure
+            * Contributes to plasma oncotic pressure
-            * Contibutes to drug and endogenous substance binding
+            * Contributes to drug and endogenous substance binding
     * Synthetic
         * Dextrans
         High molecular weight sugars synthesised from sucrose by bacteria.